Olatubosun/rocksdb.docs/Logger.md

 The [Logger](https://github.com/facebook/rocksdb/blob/master/include/rocksdb/env.h#L663) class provides the interface definition for logging messages from RocksDB.

-The various implementations of Logger available are :
+The various implementations of Logger available are:

 | Implementation        | Use           |
 | ------------- |:-------------:|